 Go on a road trip.
 Plan the destination and find inexpensive places to sleep.
 Explore the places around you.

 Check out cabins, Airbnb, or family and friends with vacation houses they aren’t using.

 It’s the perfect weather to cook outside on the grill.
 Whether you have a small, cheap charcoal grill or a fancy stainless steel smoker grill combo, Dinner on the grill is fantastic.

-Also worth mentioning, a crockpot and instant pot are both great appliances to use to cook in the summer.
+Also worth mentioning is that a crockpot and an instant pot are great appliances to cook in the summer.
 If you have a back porch, outside area, or garage, you can plug it in there to keep the smallest of heat out of your house.